Contamination Land Remediation and Validation Solutions

 Our validation services include:

-• Soil, groundwater, or vapour sampling
+• Soil, groundwater, and soil vapour sampling designed to meet NEPM data quality objectives.

-• Field screening and NATA-accredited laboratory analysis
+• Field screening, in-situ testing, and NATA-accredited laboratory analysis.

 3. Validation Reporting for DA or Audit Sign-Off